TNolan01/tommy1/README.md

 - Creation of section with 'how to' or 'DIY' style videos to further market the products.
 There would be some form of intergration with this content and the companies social media channels.
 - Look into the styling and format of the Newsletter.
 - Collate emails of registered user to the site for the creation of a marketing email list targetted towards there previous purchases.
+- Create a new business logo in SVG format that can better promote the brand.

 [Back to content](#contents)